shacker/tristano/tunedex/readme.md

 - Django REST Framework (API generation)
 - Django-AllAuth (for social network logins)
 - Editable public profiles (via Markdown)
-- An asset pipeline via django-compressor
+- Asset pipeline (compression and minification) via django-compressor
+- Class-based generic views

 Tristano is not intended to be installed as a reusable Django app.
 Instead, start a new project with it,